nomssi/llm_client/README.md

 # ABAP LLM Client

+[Discord](https://discord.gg/jf2FhnFvSn) - I will post regular updates and plans there.

 ## Release Status

 **BETA** - Expect bugs outside of the current test scope --> properly test before production use.
 Breaking changes are possible but will be documented.